 I expected Elliot's interest to wane once he added me to his "seduced list" but the opposite occurred.
-He pestered to see me, said he’d never met anyone like me.
-I asked how many he’d "met”.
+He pestered to see me; said he’d never met anyone like me.
+I asked how many he’d met.
 He didn’t reply.

 I requested downtown, near my office, a place with heavy pedestrian traffic and convenient but covert ingress and egress.
 A week later he gave an address.
 I parked near it and did a street inspection from the car.

-I got out of the car and walked over for a closer inspection.
-On the secondary street was a courtyard with hair salon, public restrooms, a metal staircase and an ornate elevator.
-There was rear alley access to the courtyard and a second stairwell on the main thoroughfare to the offices above.
+I got out of the car and walked over for a closer look.
+On the secondary street, between the bakery and restaurant was a little courtyard that included a hair salon, public restrooms, and an ornate elevator.
+It had triple access points, from a rear alley, the frontage street, and a stairwell from the offices above.
 It looked good, perhaps too good.
-At the office, I phoned Elliot and scheduled an 11 AM inspection.
+At my office, I phoned Elliot and scheduled an Eleven AM inspection.

-It’s his buck pad for discreet seductions.
+It’s another of his buck pads, one for discreet seductions.